getodk/skunkworks-crow/README.md

 ### 1.2 Why Share<a name="why-share"></a>

 Share is designed to enable offline transfer of blank and filled forms.
-There are three major use cases for this multi-part surveys, supervisor review and blank form distribution.
+There are three major use cases for this: multi-part surveys, supervisor review and blank form distribution.
 ODK Collect is designed in such a way that it allows enumerators to download the blank forms and provide them with the interface to fill the blank forms, but sometimes there can be more than one enumerators who want to fill the same form.
 Collect doesn’t allow more than one enumerators to collaborate on a single form.
 This is where Share comes into the picture using Share one can select any number of forms and can send to the other enumerator will all the resources attached to it.

 Also, sometimes organizations want to review filled forms before sending to the server.
 So enumerators can send the forms to the supervisor then the supervisor can mark forms as reviewed (accepted/rejected) with some feedback and then can send back to the same enumerator if required.